Ways to help

 Use the National Foster Care and Adoption Directory to find agencies where you live that could benefit from your services.
 You can also connect with the Heart Gallery of America program, which organizes expos and galas with framed portraits of children available for adoption.

 Respite care workers provide parents and other caregivers with short-term child care services that offer temporary relief, improve family stability, and reduce the risk of abuse or neglect.
 Respite can be planned or offered during emergencies or times of crisis.
 Respite may be available to foster, kinship, adoptive, and birth families in need of support.
-Talk with your caseworker or use the National Foster Care and Adoption Directory to find local agencies in your State that can connect you with you information on how to become a respite care provider where you live.
+Talk with your caseworker or use the National Foster Care and Adoption Directory to find local agencies in your state that can connect you with information on how to become a respite care provider where you live.